SAP-samples/teched2025-IN162/exercises/ex1/README.md

 	![Pic 1](./images/ex1-1.png)

-3. Click on "**Cluster Manager**", and ensure that the **"Only show my services"** checkbox is unchecked.
+3. Click on **Cluster Manager**, and ensure that the **"Only show my services"** checkbox is unchecked.
    <br>Then, select the **teched-2025-europe** tile.

 	![Pic 2](./images/ex1-2.png)

-4. On the right side of the screen, click the button labeled **"Open Broker Manager"**.
+4. On the right side of the screen, click the button labeled **Open Broker Manager**.
 It will open in a new browser tab or window.

 	![Pic 14](./images/ex1-3.png)